stacktile/monitorinabox/README.md

 --check will not make any changes on the hosts
 --diff will display all changes that can be reported back

-# Part 3: Finally, Monitoring in a Box into production!
+# Part 3: Finally, Monitor in a Box into production!

 ## Altering in Production